-The Return to School Roadmap outlines a number of "Strongly Recommended" and "Recommended" items for Phase 4 that the MCMC must consider and follow to minimize the risk of exposure to COVID 19 and maximize the safety of our learning environment.
+The Return to School Roadmap outlines a number of "Strongly Recommended" and "Recommended" items for Phase 5 that the MCMC must consider and follow to minimize the risk of exposure to COVID 19 and maximize the safety of our learning environment.
 The entire Return to School Roadmap can be found here: https://bit.ly/32r55tf

-Phase 4

-The following "Required" items have been worked through in accordance with the Return to School Roadmap.
-Please note that MCMC is treating the "Strongly Recommended" items as items that should be followed, if possible.
+Phase 5 removes all the "Required" items that existed in Phase 4.
+Many of the items listed were reduced to "Strongly Recommended" or "Recommended".
+Please note that MCMC will continue treating the "Strongly Recommended" items as items that should be followed, if possible.